jamzad/SlicerMassVision/README.md

 ## Documentations
 Visit [here](https://SlicerMassVision.readthedocs.io/en/latest/) to access user guide, tutorials, and other documentations.

+## Test Data
+MassVis*ion* provides users with a test data for exploring and evaluating its functionalities.
+The test data includes a sample **MSI data** in a structured CSV format, along with the corresponding **histopathology image** in TIFF format.
+The data is available in the [release section](https://github.com/jamzad/SlicerMassVision/releases/tag/test-data)

 ## Citation
-Please use the following citations if you are using MassVis*ion*
+Please use the following citations if you use MassVis*ion* in your studies and publication

 * TBA